particletk/create/README.md

-# particletk/box
+# particletk/create

-A wrapper for a mutex and a smart pointer for thread-safe data manipulation.
+A helper for constructing smart pointers of various types.

 ## Install